ajfdez/OneKnobRadio/readme.md

 SPAD.neXt is a software that allows you to create custom controls for flight simulators.
 You can download it from https://www.spadnext.com/.
 A license for running SPAD.neXt is needed, and charges may apply.

-This project is not endorsed or afiliated in any way with SPAD.neXt.

 Please take a look in https://github.com/ajfdez/TrimWheel to see another related project.